mks0601/PERSONA_RELEASE/README.md

 conda activate persona
 pip install -r requirements.txt
 ```

-* Also, to download and install third-party modules, run below.
+* Also, to download and install third-party modules, first, please get granted to access [SVD](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt-1-1).
+* Then, login HuggingFace on your machine.
+* Finally, run below.
 ```
-sh install.sh
+bash install.sh
 ```

 ## Creating and animating avatars from a single image
 1. To create an avatar, you first need to fit SMPL-X to an image and generate training videos.
-Go to [here](./fitting/).
+Go to [here](./preprocess/).
 2. Then, go to [here](./avatar) to create and animate the avatar.

 ## Tracking 3D whole-body poses from a video